Key to Success :: Goal Pace Running

 • Easy, then goal pace

-• The first two are for the shorter distances; the last two for the longer distances
+• The first two are for the shorter distances; the last two can be used well for the longer distances

 Before you continue: do you have a clear goal in mind for your next race?
 If not, consider using the following pages to work things out: